college of engineering white

 Our team was tasked with creating an arm-powered swing for a child with spinal muscular atrophy.

-Team Members: Logan Schenk, Clayton Wells, Will Joyner, Logan Malone
+Team Members: Logan Schenk, Will Joyner, Clayton Wells, and Logan Malone

 Problem Statement